Rajoza8/ECE-GY-9143-HPML-GPTNEO-Training-and-Inference-optimisation-and-analysis/Training/Megatron-DeepSpeed/README.md

 with the following [vocab.json](https://huggingface.co/gpt2/blob/main/vocab.json) and [merges.txt](https://huggingface.co/gpt2/blob/main/merges.txt)

+Final dataset and index has been stored at Training/Megatron-DeepSpeed/output_data_text_document with both bin and idx file.
+One can give the path mentioned above to the shell scripts used in training.

 ## Training the model

 For standard vanilla training, we can use the following command: